 It seems as though almost every year now, across the country, roads collapse, trees fall, giant waves and ferocious winds cause millions of Euros worth of damage and I’m always thankful not to have suffered personally.

 Expat Tip: If you’re moving to Portugal and wondering which internet provider to use, I’d strongly recommend anything that isn’t dependent on the phone lines.
-I have no choice at the moment but you might save yourself a lot of headaches.

 The effects of prolongued rainy periods in Portugal